Justia Badge

 • Improper Lane Changes: Failing to signal or making unsafe lane shifts, particularly if it causes an accident.

-• Driving on a Suspended License: This offense can result in mandatory jail time, extended suspensions, and hefty fines.
+• Driving on a Suspended License: This offense can result in mandatory jail time, extended suspensions, and heavy fines under Georgia's suspended license law.

 • Failure to Obey Traffic Signals: Running red lights, stop signs, or ignoring other traffic control devices.